Enjoy a Winter Visit to the Bronx Zoo

 Ready to warm up?
 The steaming rainforests of JungleWorld are home to swinging gibbons, capering otters, vibrant fire-bellied toads, and distinctive pig-nosed Fly River turtles.
 Over in Astor Court, Madagascar! is your passport to one of the most exciting and exotic wild corners of the planet, where you’ll spend quality time with lemurs, Nile crocodiles, and fossas, among others.

-Other fully-heated exhibits open year-round include World of Birds, World of Reptiles, Aquatic Bird House, Carter Giraffe Building, and Mouse House.
+Other fully-heated indoor exhibits open year-round, include World of Birds, World of Reptiles, Aquatic Bird House, Carter Giraffe Building, Mouse House, and part of Congo Gorilla Forest.

 Be sure to use the Interactive Map on your smartphone to view real-time info and GPS point-to-point directions: bronxzoo.com/today